Japan makes a start on sharing lessons from nuclear crisis

 Komino of CWS Japan said it should be up to countries and communities to decide whether they want nuclear power, but "we are against the creation of the safety myth".

-"Pro-active risk identification and risk disclosure to the communities prior to the installation of such facilities is critical," he emphasised.
+"Pro-active risk identification and risk disclosure to the communities prior to the installation of such facilities is critical," he emphasized.

 JCC2015's Ohashi said that, as the Japanese government aims to export nuclear energy technology to developing countries, it bears a "producer's responsibility" to share its knowledge about the risks and how to deal with them.